pinecoders/pinecoders.github.io/techniques/dsp/README.md

 </p>

-Band-stop filters, also called band-reject or notch filters are used to remove/attenuate frequencies in a specific range of the input signal while preserving higher/lower frequencies, they therefore perform the contrary operation of band-pass filters.
+Band-stop filters, also called band-reject or notch filters, are used to remove/attenuate frequencies in a specific range of the input signal while preserving higher/lower frequencies.
+They perform the contrary operation of band-pass filters.
 The sum of the coefficients of a band-stop filter with passband unity is equal to 1.

-The easiest way to design band-stop filters is by simply subtracting the input signal with a band-pass filter, therefore ``bandstop = input - bandpass(input)``.
-For example the band-stop version of a simple moving average can be made as follows :
+The easiest way to design band-stop filters is by simply subtracting  a band-pass filter from the input signal: ``bandstop = input - bandpass(input)``.
+The band-stop version of a simple moving average can be made as follows:

 ```
 bssma = input - sma(input - sma(input,length),length)